CGSOG-JumpStarts/info/Creating Deliverables.md

 ## Framework: SMART-T Deliverable Definition

-Every deliverable should meet the SMART-T criteria:
+Every deliverable should meet the SMARTAI criteria:

 ### **S - Specific**
 - Exactly what is being delivered?